WuProver/MonomialOrderedPolynomial/README.md

-# SortedPolynomial
+# MonomialOrderedPolynomial
-This library provides a formally verified data structure for efficient polynomial identity verification through kernel reduction in Lean 4.
-We leverage strictly sorted data structures to enable reliable in-kernel computation and formal verification of polynomial operations.
-It provides sorted and kernel-computable version of `DFinsupp`, `Finsupp`, `AddMonoidAlgebra`, and `Polynomial`.
+This library provides a formally verified data structure for efficient polynomial identity testing via kernel reduction in Lean 4.
+By leveraging strictly ordered data structures, it ensures reliable in-kernel computation and verification of polynomial operations.
+Although primarily optimized for polynomial identity testing, the library also supports a wide range of fundamental operations, including computing degrees, extracting coefficients, performing evaluations, and handling expansions of both univariate and multivariate polynomials across diverse contexts.

-This project directly supports the implementation of Gröbner basis algorithms in Lean.
+One of the goals of this project is helping with proving properties about Gröbner basis on concrete polynomials.
 For the main Gröbner basis formalization project, see: [WuProver/groebner_proj](https://github.com/WuProver/groebner_proj)

 This project is still work in process.
 We are working to complete this promptly.